freekode/tp2intervals/README.md

 ### TrainingPeaks features
 **Athlete account**
-* Sync planned workouts in calendar between Intervals and TrainingPeaks for today and tomorrow (free TP account)
+* Sync planned workouts in calendar between Intervals.icu and TrainingPeaks (for today and tomorrow with free TP account)
 * Copy whole training plan from TrainingPeaks
-* Create training plan or workout folder on Intervals from planned workouts on TrainingPeaks
+* Create training plan or workout folder on Intervals.icu from planned workouts on TrainingPeaks

 **Coach account**
 * Copy whole training plan and workout library from TrainingPeaks

 ### TrainerRoad features
-* Sync planned workouts in calendar between TrainerRoad, TrainingPeaks and Intervals
+* Sync planned workouts in calendar from TrainerRoad to TrainingPeaks or Intervals.icu
 * Copy workouts from TrainerRoad library to Intervals
-* Create training plan or workout folder on Intervals from planned workouts on TrainerRoad
+* Create training plan or workout folder on Intervals.icu from planned workouts on TrainerRoad

 **Only for educational purposes**